Silobreaker/MaltegoDocumentation/index.md

 ### Document Evidence For Link (Including pastes)
 > Any Silobreaker Entity &rarr; Link to Evidence `silobreaker.Document`

-> Use on entities created by Silobreaker Transforms.
-Will create links to evidence for said transform
+> Find document evidence for inbound link (including pastes)

-Same as `Document Evidence For Link` including paste results.
+Same as `Document Evidence For Link` but with the possibility that paste documents are also returned.

 ___
 [^1]: You must have a Silobreaker user account to view the user guide.